 • 1 teaspoon minced garlic

-• 1 tablespoon finely minced jalapeño (seeds/ribs removed)
+• 1 tablespoon finely minced jalapeรฑo seeds/ribs removed

 Instructions

-• BOWLS -- RICE AND BEANS: Prepare the rice according to package directions.
-As soon as the rice is done cooking, fluff and then stir in the drained and rinsed black beans.
-OR warm beans separately if you want to serve as a side in the bowl (as pictured).
+• Prepare the rice according to package directions.
+As soon as the rice is done cooking, fluff and stir in the drained and rinsed black beans.
+Or warm beans separately if you want to serve as a side in the bowl (as pictured).

-• MARINATE SHRIMP: Pat both sides of the shrimp completely dry and then gently toss in a large bowl with the cumin, garlic powder, Creole seasoning, and cayenne pepper.
+• Pat both sides of the shrimp completely dry, then gently toss in a large bowl with the cumin, garlic powder, Creole seasoning, and cayenne pepper.
 Hold off on salt/pepper for now.
 Cover and place in the fridge while preparing the rest of this dish.

-• ASSEMBLY: Layer the ingredients into the bowl, beginning with the prepared rice mixture first.
-Then add the shrimp, desired bowl toppings (avocado, additional cilantro, black beans), and finally a good drizzle of the sauce.
+• Layer the ingredients into bowls, beginning with the prepared rice mixture.
+Then add shrimp, desired bowl toppings (avocado, additional cilantro, black beans), and finally a good drizzle of the sauce.
 Season to taste with salt and pepper if needed and enjoy promptly!
 Drizzle some extra lime over bowls if desired.

 Video